-Gardening might be an activity that you’d consider to be out of the question if you live with fibromyalgia.
-But it can be a very rewarding hobby, especially when you see your garden growing as a direct result of the work you have put in.
-With a bit of planning, it can easily be enjoyed, even with a chronic illness and there’s no better time to start than the onset of Spring!
+Gardening and fibromyalgia may not seem compatible.
+But gardening can be a very rewarding hobby, especially when you see your plants growing as a direct result of the work you have put in.
+With a bit of planning and some adaptations, gardening can easily be enjoyed, even with a chronic illness and there’s no better time to start than the onset of Spring!

 If you’re fortunate enough to have a garden at home, gardening can be an ideal hobby as we don’t have to expend time and energy in going far in order to partake.
 But even if you only have space for a few pots or a window box, you can still benefit from what gardening has to offer.

 Hobbies are vital for those of us living with chronic illness and engaging in meaningful activity takes our minds off of the pain and allows us to build coping skills.
-Getting out in the garden means that we are benefiting from gentle exercise (although care must be taken not to overdo it – refer to the tips section for more about this).
+Getting out in the garden means that we are benefiting from gentle exercise (although care must be taken not to overdo it – refer to the tips section for more about this) as well as from spending time in a natural environment.
 Gardening also offers the possibility of developing new skills whether this is planting seeds, propagating, growing vegetables or identifying plants.
 And skills development, in turn, can build self-confidence and self-esteem.